emscripten-core/emscripten/docs/packaging.md

 ------------------

-Ideally a packaged installation can include a fully populated cache directory contains pre-built libraries.
+Ideally a packaged installation can include a fully populated cache directory containing pre-built libraries.
 If you want to do this you can use `./embuilder build ALL` to populate the cache directory.
 You can them ship the `cache` directory inside the emscripten directory.
-When shipping the cache directory on a multi-user system where users cannot modify the `cache` you need to be sure that all possible configurations of the libraries are build.
+When shipping the cache directory on a multi-user system where users cannot modify the `cache` you need to be sure that all possible configurations of the libraries are built.
 Currently that means running:

 ```
 embuilder build ALL